 Your Chrome browsing history is only saved to your account if you've enabled Chrome synchronization with your Google Account.
-Learn more the people who matter most to you online third parties and we display search results for sites containing publicly available information about you.
+Learn more the people who matter most to you online third parties

 For example, when you type an address in the To, Cc, or Bcc field of an email you're composing, Gmail will suggest addresses based on the people you contact most frequently.